redis-rs/redis-rs/README.md

     let con = try!(client.get_connection());
     // throw away the result, just make sure it does not fail let _ : () = try!(con.set("my_key", 42i));
-    // read back the key and return it con.get("my_key")
+    // read back the key and return it.
+Because the return value
+    // from the function is a result for integer this will automatically
+    // convert into one.
+    con.get("my_key")
 }
 ```